dinesh-thiyagarajan/Juice-Kadai/README.md

 - Add Kotlin Multi platform Plugin
 - Please read the documentation for compose multiplatform [setup](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-setup.html) and follow the process
 - Choose the type of build that you wanted, ex: desktop, android, ios
-- Sync the gradle and see if you are able to build the project, if successful click on run
-- Create a new project in firebase
+- Create a new project in firebase and add your app package name and download the google-services.json and paste it under rootProjectDir/composeApp/google-services.json
+- Copy Project ID, App ID, API Key from the google-services.json and paste it under the respective keys given below
+- PROJECT_ID = "Your Project ID"
+  APP_ID = "Your Project App ID"
+  API_KEY = "Your Project Api Key"
+  PRINT_HTTP_LOGS = "true"
 - Copy the Database URL and API Key from firebase console and paste it in local.properties in their respective fields
 - Run this command ./gradlew generateBuildKonfig in the terminal in the root directory of the project, inside composeApp/build/buildkonfig a BuildKonfig file will be generated, any keys and values referenced in the local.properties can be accessed from here
 - Run the app